 Final Thoughts on Doha

-Since I only stayed around the Old City I did not have a good to explore the much more developed City Center.
+Since I only stayed around the Old City with a limited amount of time, I did not have the chance to explore the much more developed City Center.
 That’s where all the modern skyscrapers and huge mega malls are located.
+Which is clearly visible from Doha Corniche.
 I actually prefer the old more than the new which was why I decided to stay in the Old City for my first visit to Doha.